hesreallyhim/priv-goals/README.md

 ## priv-goals

-A privacy-focused goal tracking application that runs locally on your machine.
-Track your goals, habits, and tasks with the help of AI, without sharing your data with third-party servers.
+A privacy-focused goal-tracking application that runs locally on your machine.
+Track your goals, habits, and tasks with the help of AI, without sharing your data with third-party servers (NOTE: depends on your chosen configuration).

+**[UNDER DEVELOPMENT]** This project is currently under development and not yet ready for active use.
+Bare functionality is implemented and available for exploration.
+Please check back later for updates.

 ## Features